 This address became the scene of a notorious mass murder on November 9th, 1971, when List systematically gunned down his wife, mother, and three children.

-To buy himself some time before the bodies were discovered, he cancelled all of his newspaper and milk deliveries.
+To buy himself some time before the bodies were discovered, he canceled all of his newspaper and milk deliveries.
 He also contacted his children's schools and informed them that they were going to visit their sick grandmother in North Carolina for a few weeks.